 - The consumption of unsaturated fatty acids reduces the symptoms of psoriasis.
 While some scientific studies show that fish and fish oil improve symptoms, some studies do not support this finding.

 - The effectiveness of vitamin D, which is used superficially in psoriasis lesions, is well known.
 However, the effectiveness of oral vitamin D is controversial.
 Vitamin D can reduce the side effects of medications used in treatment, metabolic syndrome symptoms, and cardiovascular risks.

 - Celiac disease and psoriasis can sometimes go together.
 Lesions regress when these patients are fed a gluten-free diet.

-- Increased oxidative stress and free radicals are found in the blood in psoriasis patients.
-In particular, antioxidants such as selenium, vitamin E and beta carotene can balance and eliminate this oxidative stress.
+- Increased oxidative stress and free radicals are found in the blood of psoriasis patients.
+In particular, antioxidants such as selenium, vitamin E and beta-carotene can balance and eliminate this oxidative stress.

 - Folic acid deficiency is observed in the majority of patients.
 Low folic acid levels increase the severity of the disease.
 Folic acid therapy also has a protective effect against heart diseases.

 Whole wheat bread